icglue/stimc/README.md

 code exception safe it is possible to have resources freed this way.

-Stack unwinding is achieved by letting `wait` functions throw a stimc++ specific exception at end of simulation which therefore should not be caught or otherwise rethrown if necessary.
+Stack unwinding is achieved by letting `wait` functions throw a stimc++ specific exception at end of simulation which therefore should either not be caught or otherwise rethrown if necessary.
-It is important to consider, that all thread's stacks can be unwound in any order.
+It is important to consider that all thread's stacks can be unwound in any order.

 If stack unwinding causes problems it can be disabled by defining `STIMCXX_DISABLE_STACK_UNWIND`.
 Alternatively it can be selectively disabled for individual threads by calling